 Full body coordination

-Djembe technique—improved sound quality of bass, tone, and slap
+Hand and stick technique—improved sound quality of bass, tone, and slap

-Strong focus on Polyrhythm in ensemble playing
+Strong focus on polyrhythm in ensemble playing

 A variety of specific traditional rhythms and melodies